OpenDSA/OpenDSA/RST/en/CommandLine/GitAbout.rst

 The following commands are currently supported.
 Arguments are surrounded by (parentheses).
 Optional flags are surrounded by [brackets].

-**git clone (url)**: Clones the remote repository at the location specified by (url) and copies the contents of the remote repository to a new directory on the local machine.
+**git clone (url)**: Clone the remote repository at the location specified by (url) and copy the contents of the remote repository to a new directory on the local machine.

 **git status**: Print the status of the local repository including information about the working area, the staging area, commits, and the active branch.